Four three-star generals reshuffled

 RAWALPINDI: The Pakistan Army has reshuffled four three-star generals, posting Lt.
-Gen Sahir Shamhad Mirza as the new Corps Commander Rawalpindi.
+Gen Sahir Shamshad Mirza as the new Corps Commander Rawalpindi.

 ISLAMABAD: The National Accountability Bureau has presented a report to its Chairman Justice Javed Iqbal, informing...